-Goals (The "What") Objectives (The "How")

-1.1 Understand the infrastructure issues 1.1.1 Catalogue infrastructure and other

-and other economic development obstacles and issues creating

-obstacles facing our communities economic development challenges.

-1.1.2 Identify current infrastructure and

-other projects that will remove

-barriers to economic

-development.

-1.1.3 Package the information in 1.1.1 and

-1.1.2.

-1.2 Inform our communities about 1.2.1 Identify resources to address

-solutions and resources to overcome economic development obstacles.

-infrastructure and other economic 1.2.2 Determine the best method(s) to

-development obstacles. communicate the knowledge gained in

-Goal 1.1 to key stakeholders.

-1.2.3 Communicate the information to key

-stakeholders.
+Goals (The "What") Objectives (The "How") 1.1 Understand the infrastructure issues 1.1.1 Catalogue infrastructure and other and other economic development obstacles facing our communities obstacles and issues creating economic development challenges.
+1.1.2 Identify current infrastructure and other projects that will remove barriers to economic development.
+1.1.3 Package the information in 1.1.1 and 1.1.2.
+1.2 Inform our communities about solutions and resources to overcome infrastructure and other economic development obstacles.
+1.2.1 Identify resources to address economic development obstacles.
+1.2.2 Determine the best method(s) to communicate the knowledge gained in Goal 1.1 to key stakeholders.
+1.2.3 Communicate the information to key stakeholders.